ibm-cloud-docs/Registry/registry_ha.md

 The {{site.data.keyword.registrylong}} service is a highly available, regional, service.
 {: shortdesc}

-[High availability](#x2284708){: term} (HA) is a core discipline in an IT infrastructure to keep your apps up and running, even after a partial or full site failure.
+[High availability](#x2284708){: term} (HA) is a core discipline in an IT infrastructure that keeps your apps up and running, even after a partial or full site failure.
 The main purpose of high availability is to eliminate potential points of failures in an IT infrastructure.

 - In each supported region, traffic is load balanced across registry infrastructure in multiple [availability zones](#x7018171){: term}, with no single point of failure.
 - Data that is stored in {{site.data.keyword.registrylong_notm}} is replicated over the availability zones and it is also backed up in another region regularly.